SecureNet

 Suricata IDS/IPS

-Suricata is the first layer of our two-layer security architecture.
+Suricata is the first layer of our two-layer packet inspection architecture.
 It sits on the WAN interface, inspecting all internet traffic before it reaches your internal networks.

 Configuration

-We selected rulesets that maximize home network protection without false positives:
+Rulesets selected to maximize home network protection without false positives:

-*Signature counts update daily as new threats are discovered and old ones expire.
+*Signature counts update nightly as new threats are discovered and old ones expire.

 Performance with Full Security Stack (Lab Validated)